 West Midlands Care Association runs events and training for our members and the wider care industry throughout the year

-You can see a list of all our upcoming events and training on the right hand side of this page.
-Or use the buttons below to see specific types of events
+You can see a list of our upcoming events and training on the right hand side of this page.
+Or see the listings for training sessions and digitisation support further down the page.

 Conferences